 Invisalign and Candid each present their own unique treatments with specific nuances and perks.
 Let’s dig into the details to find out where each company excels.

-Aside from choosing an affordable treatment, you also want one that’s going to be effective.
-If you have specific results in mind, you’ll want a company that can deliver them in a timely fashion.
+If you have specific results in mind, you’ll want a company that can deliver them safely, effectively, and in a timely fashion.
 Before starting treatment, confirm that the company is capable of treating your specific condition and consider the quality of their aligner material, manufacturer, and design.

 Because it’s able to correct even severe conditions and bite misalignments, Invisalign is generally the most effective option available.
-While it doesn’t quite measure up to Invisalign, Candid has done an impressive job developing an effective at-home treatment.
+While it’s not quite on the same level as in-office treatments, Candid has done an impressive job developing a fairly robust at-home treatment.

 - Can treat almost any condition that braces can using orthodontic attachments